Menu

 Allen & Ginter, with its retro design and unique checklists, isn’t for everyone.
 In the case of Freeman rookie cards, it offers the lowest cost option despite middle-of-the-road population numbers.

 The vast majority of graded copies are in PSA 10 slabs, so you probably want to stick with that grade.
-They’ll only set you back $50-70 in that condition, which is pretty reasonable for a future Hall of Fame rookie card.
+They’ll only set you back $50-70 in that condition, which is reasonable for a future Hall of Fame rookie card.

 9. 2011 Topps Gypsy Queen